-In contrast, our approaches enable an application process, $P_i$ to register a first-class handler that responds to e.g., timer interrupts without $P_i$ having to execute.
-Given our ability to bound the dispatch latency of application-specific services, we show empirically the improved service guarantees and reduced violation rates of both ULS and SafeX compared to alternative user-level methods of implementing application-specific services.
-Specifically, we compare user- and kernel-level implementations of a feedbackcontrol service, for managing the allocation of CPU cycles to application processes according to their resource requirements over finite windows of real-time.
+In contrast, our approaches enable an application process, $P_i$ , to register a firstclass handler that responds to for example, timer interrupts without $P_i$ having to execute.
+Given our ability to bound the dispatch latency of application-specific services, we show empirically the improved service guarantees and reduced violation rates of both ULS and SafeX compared with alternative user-level methods of implementing application-specific services.
+Specifically, we compare user- and kernel-level implementations of a feedback-control service, for managing the allocation of CPU cycles to application processes according to their resource requirements over finite windows of real time.
 Such a service might be beneficial to multimedia applications requiring specific CPU shares at designated time intervals to encode/decode audio and video streams.
 Alternatively, a control application may wish to guarantee that the correct share of CPU time is available to process sensor readings in a timely fashion.

-From experiments, we show that ULS and SafeX are

-low-cost mechanisms for the timely and predictable execution of application-configurable services and handlers on commodity operating systems.
-A series of adaptive CPU service management tests on Linux shows that ULS handlers and SafeX kernel extensions can reduce deadline miss rates by a factor of four, compared to process/thread-based methods of service execution.
+From experiments, we show that ULS and SafeX are low-cost mechanisms for the timely and predictable execution of application-configurable services and handlers on commodity operating systems.
+A series of adaptive CPU service management tests on Linux shows that ULS handlers and SafeX kernel extensions can reduce deadline miss rates by a factor of 4, compared to process/thread-based methods of service execution.
 ULS and SafeX bridge the gap between the agnostic services of general-purpose systems and the needs of individual applications, including those with real-time requirements.
 Unlike SafeX, ULS does not require the core kernel to be polluted with potentially unsafe code that may jeopardize the integrity of the system and, therefore, its ability to meet service guarantees.
+The potential capabilities of ULS are highlighted with the implementation of a user-space networking stack that improves throughput and reduces jitter when packet forwarding, without the need for special hardware support.

-In the next section we provide a brief overview of our prior work on SafeX, followed by further details about the ULS method to deploy first-class services in Section 3.
+In the next section we provide a brief overview of our prior work on SafeX, followed in Section 3 by further details about the ULS method to deploy first-class services.
 The performance benefits of ULS and SafeX are evaluated empirically in Section 4.
 Related work is discussed in Section 5, while conclusions and future work are outlined in Section 6.